o0DemonBoy0o/XV2_Shaders/README.md

 - USE_MUD
 - USE_OWR
 - USE_NRP
+- DISABLE_LINEWORK_THRESHOLD
+- DISABLE_COLORMASK_THRESHOLD

+Compiling without any of these will create a shader equal to the game's "TOON_UNIF_DFD" shader.
 This isn't meant to compile into a perfect 1:1 copy of the original shaders, but to have something that still does exactly what the originals do. at least as closely as I can manage with my experience.